 When I finally did make the decision, I had hit the wall.
 It was at my breaking point.
 I was sick and tired of the debt cycle.
 I was sick of looking at overdue notices and seeing the astronomical amount of money I owed.
 I felt like a slave to the debt, and I was.

 Why would anyone stay in debt?
 I mean it sounds crazy, right?
 But people make that choice all the time.
 They choose to stay in the chains of debt instead of being financially free.

 Here Are 5 Mind-Blowing Reasons People Stay In Debt

 Without a doubt, the people who are the least successful in getting out of debt are unwilling to sacrifice.

 I’ve heard every kind of rationalization and justification out there.
 They don’t want to give up their daily coffee and bagel, they enjoy going out to eat with friends, they deserve a break and taking a vacation is a must.
 The list of reasons is endless, and anything will do when you don’t want to sacrifice.

-If you’re in a heap of debt, and want to get out of debt, somethings has to change.
+If you’re in a heap of debt and want to get out of debt, something has to change.